dylanell/dataset-helpers/answers/README.md

 ```

 Optionally, change the `min_samples` argument to control the minimum number
 of samples to scrape.
-The script writes pre-processed question-answer pairs
-  to a `pickle` file after collecting at least `min_samples` question-answer
+The script terminates after collecting at least
-   pairs, or by running out of topic pages.
+`min_samples` question-answer pairs, or by running out of topic pages.

 Running the above script produces two artifacts; a data file of question
--answer pairs accompanied by a vocabulary dictionary mapping unique integer
- values to every unique word found in the question-answer pairs data file.

-The question-answer pairs data file is saved in both unprocessed and
+-answer pairs in both unprocessed and processed formats.
+The unprocessed data
- processed formats.
-The unprocessed data file is witten in the format:
+file is witten in the format:

 ```
 Question Raw, Answer Raw,